-This removal was originally suggested for C++23 as part of [P2139R2], and at the LEWG telecon of 2020/07/13 was deferred (without technical discussion) to SG1 for its initial review, after which it should come back to LEWG.
+This removal was originally suggested for C++23 as part of [P2139R2], and at the LEWG telecon of 2020/07/13 was deferred (without technical discussion) to SG1 for its initial review, after which the removal discussion would have come back to LEWG.
 That initial review did not occur, so this paper has been produced for C++26 to enable easier tracking of each deprecated topic.